- About 2

 Now a member of Developers Collaborative, Matt Teare spent the last 13 years as the Director of Real Estate Development for John Wasileski and Sea Coast Management – the developer and operator of 3 senior living communities in Maine.
 These three communities – OceanView at Falmouth, the Highlands of Topsham and Highland Green – are large, master-planned communities that incorporate many of the essential elements of smart growth and a collaborative development process with all of the various public and private stakeholders.
 One of Matt’s current projects is the redevelopment of the former Falmouth Elementary School site (20 acres and 3 school buildings) located in the center of Falmouth.
 Matt lives in Yarmouth with his wife Tracy and their daughters Ellie, Caitlin and Natalie.

-Heather Lumb is an Owner’s Representative/Office Manager.
+Heather is an Owner’s Representative/Construction Specialist.
 After studying Communication, Architecture and Building Engineering, Heather worked for many years in the construction field.
 She now keeps a close eye on projects keeping them on budget.
 In her spare time Heather loves travel and painting en-plein-air.
 She is also active in Engineers Without Borders building schools and bringing water to communities around the world.

 Mike Lyne is a partner and the operations lead for the newly formed DC Management (2015).
 He is also active in select Developer’s Collaborative projects.
 Prior to joining the DC team, he was a project manager for JHR Development LLC, overseeing a mix of projects in Portland, Topsham, Bath and the development of the Maine Street Station project in Brunswick.
 A 1986 graduate of Bowdoin College, and a former Alaska Smokejumper, Mike likens the thrill of putting out fires with the adventures of commercial real estate development and management.
 He has a passion for Maine’s Downtowns and consults on small mixed use projects that blend the commercial, historic and cultural needs of the community.
 He coaches youth lacrosse and has volunteered on the boards of the Brunswick Downtown Association, The Brunswick Recreation Commission, and GrowSmart Maine.
 Mike lives in Brunswick with his wife Kameron and two sons, Nolan and Sean.